-Real estate can be a very attractive investment, an it’s a key part of the portfolio of many millionaires.
+Real estate is a desirable investment that’s a vital part of the portfolio of many millionaires.

 One of the great things about real estate is that there are many different ways to invest.
-However, if you’re new to investing in real estate, understanding your options and knowing which one is right for you can be a challenge.
+However, if you’re new to investing in real estate, understanding your options and knowing which one is right for you can be challenging.

-In this article, we’ll take a look at 11 different ways to invest in real estate.
-First, we’ll cover some ways to invest without buying and owning properties.
-And after that, we’ll look at the options that do involve buying or owning properties.
+This article will look at 11 different ways to invest in real estate.
+First, we’ll cover how to invest without buying and owning property.
+And after that, we’ll look at the options that do involve buying or owning property.

-Hopefully, with the help of the information presented in this article, you’ll be able to identify the opportunities that would be a good fit for your own situation and start to move forward.
+Hopefully, with the help of the information presented in this article, you’ll be able to identify opportunities that would be a good fit for your situation and start to move forward.

-Possibly the best aspect of investing in real estate is the addition of incoming-generating assets to your portfolio that will produce passive income.
-That passive income can be a great supplement, or it can help to provide for you and your family during retirement, allowing you to live off dividends.
+The best aspect of investing in real estate is the addition of incoming-generating assets to your portfolio that will produce passive income.
+That passive income can be an excellent supplement or help to provide for you and your family during retirement, allowing you to live off dividends.

 Ways to Invest in Real Estate Without Buying Property

-While real estate can be a great alternative investment option, not everyone wants to own properties.
-Buying and owning property can come with a lot of commitment in terms of both time and money.
+While real estate can be an outstanding alternative investment option, not everyone wants to own properties.
+Buying and owning investment property comes with a lot of commitment in terms of time and money.

 Maybe you like the idea of investing in real estate, but you have no interest in being a landlord.
-Fortunately, there are some great options that allow you to invest and make money in real estate without the need to own and manage properties.
+Fortunately, some fantastic options allow you to invest and make money in real estate without the need to own and manage properties.

 1. Real Estate Crowdfunding